How Much Does Long Term Care Insurance Cost? Is It Worth It?

 - Care coordination

 And, the really really bad news?
-These costs are NOT covered by Medicare!
+These are out of pocket costs.
+Most long term care is NOT covered by Medicare!

 So, EVERYONE needs to think through a way to cover long term care costs.
 However, long term care insurance is not the answer for everyone.